area9innovation/fast/mini/readme.md

 TODO:
 - Add a mode which adds the missing semi-colons based on the error-recovery in the grammar

+## Backends

+The backends are based on the BProgram representation, which makes them minimal.

+Besides working on a suitably, fully-typed AST, we also provide a mini-DSL called Back, which can be used to implement the basic operators and simple natives.

+TODO:
+- Prefix operators with precedence and limited overloading
+- Types
+- Keyword renaming, namespace for languages that need that
+- Constant propagation
+- Dead-code elimination
+- Lift first-order functions to top-level?
+- Have first-order representation ready for C, Java, Wasm where they are needed
+- Inlining
+- Mangling of overloading?
+- Specialization of polymorphism
+- Linking
+- Running the output
+- Cross-calls

+Languages to add:
+- Java
+- C
+- C++
+- Rust
+- Wasm

+### JS

+We have a JS backend.

+TODO:
+- Constant lifting (JSON-like values for JS in particular to help reduce memory and startup)
+- Move builtin natives to a .js file with comments, or something, which is the processed to define the backends - stripping newlines and stuff?
+- Add compiling & linking with Haxe runtime

+### Flow

+We have a minimal Flow backend.
+This is mostly for testing.
+Does not really work.

+# Internals

+## Pipeline

+This diagram illustrates the processing pipeline in the compiler:

+	Source file in flow (later, hopefully also other high level languages) -> This file content is read by Mini (if changed)
+	-> This is parsed by a Gringo parser for Flow defined in `exp/flow.gringo` -> This results in a bunch of Forth commands evaluated in Mini to build the AST -> These leads to commands that set definitions of ids in Mini (declarations, unprocessedAnnotations) -> Thus, we build the AST for the parsed program in the exp language (MiniPopFile updates annotations, result is `mini/exp/ast.flow`)
+	-> Once all dependent files of a file are parsed, we partially evaluate all ids at compile time `mini/interpreter/partial.flow`
+	-> The resulting definitions are typed by the type inference and checker in topological order (typecheckMiniTypes in `types/type_check.flow`)
+	-> We lower the program to a fully typed BExp representation -> We run optimizations of the AST
+	-> We lower this to BProgram with statments for the backends -> We generate code in the backends
+	-> The result is written as files for the final output

+The key point is that we are incremental at the id level, so if there is no change in an id, even if we parse the file again, we do not have to redo all dependents on that id.
+This should hopefully speed things up.

+## Gringo

+Gringo is a new parser, similar to Lingo, just with better performance, easier handling of associativity and precedence.
+See `gringo/readme.md` for now info.

 ## Mini Commands

 The compiler internally supports a range of commands (see `commands/command.flow`)